-- Download file (simply via browser)

-- Various formats (txt, binary, CSV, JSON, XMLS, xls,...)

-- Web scraping via programs

-- Query data from a database (DB) via a client program

-- Issue SQL requests to a DB server

-- Query an API (usually web based) via a client program

-- REST API

-- SOA (service oriented architecture)

-- Source of data can be a DB server or some other program
+- We can download files manually (simply via a browser). - Various formats (txt, binary, CSV, JSON, XML, xls,...) - We can write a program that scraps web. - Downloads pages and files reached via web links. - A client program queries data from a database (DB) - Program issues SQL requests to a DB server. - A client program queries an API (usually web based API) - REST API is common - SOA (service oriented architecture) is another alternative - Source of data can be a DB server or some other program